 - 7.1 Complete external can examination.
-Open can and complete net weight determination, according to defined policies and procedures for these examinations. - 7.2 Examine appearance of product in can.
-Carefully remove fish from can to examination tray.
-Inspect can contents for presence of foreign material or other undesirable parts, carefully separating fish as necessary. - 7.3 Examine can interior for presence of foreign material, smut, struvite, and corrosion or other can interior defects. - 7.4 Observe colour of flesh as an indicator of decomposition. - 7.5 Assess odour, flavour and texture as required. - 7.6 Record any defect for that unit on the appropriate worksheet.
+Open can and complete net weight determination according to the defined procedures. - 7.2 Remove fish from can to examination tray, if this has not already been done.
+Examine can interior for presence of foreign material, smut, struvite, and corrosion or other can interior defects. - 7.3 Examine liquid and surface of fish for presence of struvite crystals, smut, foreign material. - 7.4 Gently split fish along backbone.
+Examine backbone for hardness it should be easily crushed between thumb and forefinger.
+Observe colour of flesh, especially the presence or absence of "definite" red along the backbone.
+Examine texture.
+Examine fish for the presence of large amounts of feed. - 7.5 Assess odour.
+Assess flavour, and texture upon chewing, as required. - 7.6 Record any defect for that unit on the appropriate worksheet.